andrewmarks9/big-query-storage-report/README.md

 Forecast costs for logical and physical storage based on predefined prices per GiB The query filters the results to include only base tables, as these typically provide the most accurate storage usage information.
 The results are ordered by the sum of active logical and physical forecast costs in descending order.

-Dependencies
-The script relies on the following external tools and libraries:

-bq (Google Cloud SDK)
-jq (Command-line JSON processor)